 ||Immediately after UPDD install UPDD Daemon is launched using the command '/opt/updd/upddenv /opt/updd/UPDD\ Daemon &' by the install script running as root.

-Thereafter xdg is used to start the daemon at system start running the same command.
+Thereafter XDG Autostart or GDM startup is used to start the daemon at system start up (as defined in the Linux installation script)

 ||UPDD Daemon is automatically launched as an always on per-user agent using launchd.

 In some locked down touch systems it may be desirable to only run the driver process and not want or require to have UPDD daemon launched at startup in which case you will need remove the daemon process from the start up routine.

 The daemon process handles the following functions:

 Shows the UPDD system tray / menu bar items

 These icons, if enabled (note 1 below), are a visual indicator that the daemon process is running and shows if there are potentially issues with the touch interface.
 An exclamation mark in the icon indicates there is a problem.
 Hovering the cursor over the icon will reveal the reason the exclamation mark is being shown, either:

 - The settings 'hide_systemtray_icon' and systemtray_icon_registration_only dictate if the icon is shown.
 If defined, both must be 0 for the icon to be seen.